 Masters nursing degree programmes are also available and can take up to four years to complete.

 Part-time degree courses are available from some universities and colleges for staff who are working in the NHS, typically as assistants or associate practitioners.
-They usually take five or six years to complete.
+They usually take four to six years to complete.

 Recognising previous learning